udit2548/Jarvis/README.md

 4. webbrowser (pip install webbrowser)
 5. smtplib,datetime and os are inbuilt packages so need to install it.

-Note: To open code editor of your choice and python interpreter(IDLE) you have to provide path of your local directories in the source code to avoid error.
+Note: 1.
+To open code editor of your choice and python interpreter(IDLE) you have to provide path of your local directories in the source code to avoid error.
+2. If there is any error regarding microphone or related to pyttsx3 or speech_recognition module do follow this step: pip install pipwin then run this command pip install PyAudio